academic-resources/odin/backgrounds.md

 ### ** Exerpt
 >Backgrounds are usually ignored until they become a problem and then you're left trying to figure out why your elements are coming out looking so odd.
-This brief section should get you thinking properly about backgrounds and the kinds of things you can do with them by just using regular old CSS.**
+This brief section should get you thinking properly about backgrounds and the kinds of things you can do with them by just using regular old CSS :**

 ---